etuong/python-101/Module 9 - Data Science I/README.md

 The hardest part of the assignment was learning how to access and modify the elements of the numpy array.
 So to keep it simple, I just update the elements in-place.
 Lastly, I learned that numpy integer data are actually numpy.int32 or numpy.int64 which are not the same as the Python primitives.

-## Known Bugs

-- N/A I spent a great deal on this assignment and made sure I covered all edges and bugs. :)